Sports-Related Concussion: Helping Student Athletes Succeed in School

 - Rest periods during the school day.
 Just 30 minutes of rest in the nurse’s office or appointed area can help lessen many students' symptoms.

 - Accommodations for oversensitivity to light or noise.
-Many students find themselves unable to endure normal levels of light or noise while recovering from concussion.
-Fluorescent lighting can provoke headaches.
+Many students find themselves unable to endure normal levels of light or noise while healing from concussion.
+Fluorescent lighting can cause headaches.
 Students should try to avoid noise from cafeterias, assembly halls, or band rooms.

 - Excused from team sports practices and gym activities.
-Avoiding physical exertion should be a priority, especially in the early days of recovery from a concussion.
+Avoiding physical exertion should be a priority, especially in the early days after a concussion.

 Tests and exams

 - Postponing or staggering tests.
-Taking tests while still symptomatic often places recovering students at a distinct disadvantage.
-It also may result in heightening or prolonging concussion symptoms.
+Taking tests while still having concussion symptoms often places recovering students at a distinct disadvantage.
+It also may result in heightening or prolonging symptoms.

 - Extended test-taking time.
 Reduced processing speed is one of the most common post-concussive symptoms.
 Give students extra time to finish tests.